MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/tutorials/mr-learning-base-06.md

 > [!NOTE]
 > Now, when the app starts, the chevron Indicator is disabled by default and can be enabled by pressing the Indicator button.

+> [!NOTE]
+> The Directional Indicator Controller (Script) is not part of the MRTK but was included with the tutorial assets.

 Rename the second button to **TapToPlace**, then in the Inspector window, configure the **Button Config Helper (Script)** component as follows:

 * Change the **Main Label Text** to match the name of the button